Singapore–South Korea relations: Trade relations

 According to the data from The Observatory of Economic Complexity, the exported value from Singapore to South Korea increased between 1995 and 2014.
 It reached a peak of 12 billion US dollars in 2014.
 Singapore mainly exported machines and chemical products to South Korea.
 The proportion of refined oil in the exported value had increased since 2007.

 The exported value from South Korea to Singapore was between 4 billion and 6 billion US dollars from 1995 to 2003, and it started increasing since 2004.
 It reached a peak of 26 billion US dollars in 2012.
 South Korea mainly exported machines and chemical products to Singapore.
 The proportion of refined oil in the exported value had increased since 2003, while the proportion of commercial vessels in the exported value had increased after that.

 Cultural relations

+The South Korean embassy donated a sculpture Conversation – From Nature in 2011 to the Singapore Botanic Gardens.
+The sculpture is an engraving of the two nations' national flowers – South Korea's Rose of Sharon (Hibiscus syriacus) and Singapore's Vanda Miss Joaquim (Papilionanthe Miss Joaquim), which sprung from a common centre.
+This is intended to reflect the close friendship between the two countries, with the circular centre of the flowers representing not only the two countries' communications but also the conversations mankind has with nature.

-Lawrence Wong, the Acting Minister for Culture, Community and Youth of Singapore, visited South Korea twice in 2013 for the launch of the exhibition entitled “The Peranakan World: Cross-cultural Art from Singapore and the Straits” at the National Museum of Korea and attending the inaugural ROK-Southeast Asia Culture Ministers’ Meeting held in Gwangju, separately.
+Lawrence Wong, Singapore's Acting Minister for Culture, Community and Youth, visited South Korea twice in 2013 for the launch of the exhibition entitled “The Peranakan World: Cross-cultural Art from Singapore and the Straits” at the National Museum of Korea and attending the inaugural ROK-Southeast Asia Culture Ministers’ Meeting held in Gwangju, separately.

-On November 12, 2014, Singapore organized the first ASEAN K-pop Dance Cover Festival.
+On 12 November 2014, Singapore organized the first ASEAN K-pop Dance Cover Festival.

+The film Ajoomma was a joint cooperation between the film industries of South Korea and Singapore; the film depicts the Korean Wave in Singapore, which was well popularised by My Too Perfect Sons, When Life Gives You Tangerines, My Husband Got a Family, High Kick! and High Kick Through the Roof.
+It was nominated for Best Leading Actress at the 59th Golden Horse Awards.